binipringle/crim-outline/index.md

 **Definition:** When a D intends to cause harm to one person but accidentally causes the same harm to another, courts typically rely on a “legal fiction” known as the “transferred intent” doctrine.
 Under classic formulation of common law doctrine of transferred intent, D’s guilt is “exactly what it would have been had the blow fallen upon the intended victim instead of the bystander.” (p.
 165) "Peculiarly mischievous legal fiction" because it assumes D (1) could escape liability for murder if there were no transferred intent doctrine, and (2) had mens rea in relation to intended V (there is no requirement of an unlawful attempt to kill an intended victim; here, Common law speaks in terms of an unlawful attempt to kill a person, not the person intended to be killed).
 Also, result of crime can change.
 For example,

 <p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> P threw rock at X, intending to strike him with it.
 P missed X, but rock hit a window and broke it.
-If P charged with “intentional injury to property,” should prosecutor be able to transfer intent to hit X to the window?</p>
+If P charged with “intentional injury to property,” should prosecutor be able to transfer intent to hit X to the window?
+Answer: </p>

-<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b></p>

 <p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> What happens if bullet hits intended victim and another victim?
-Courts have applied doctrine to two counts of murder based on one intent to kill. (lots more hypos on pp 166-167)</p>
+Answer: Courts have applied doctrine to two counts of murder based on one intent to kill. (lots more hypos on pp 166-167)</p>

 ## Strict Liability